strongloop/loopback-example-relations/README.md

 $ node .
 ```

-In this example, we will be creating a web app to demonstrate basic model
+In this example, we create a simple web app to demonstrate basic model relation
-relation concepts.
-The app is one web page with a list of links to help us query
+concepts.
+The app consists of a single web page with a list of links to help us
-and filter sample data via REST.
+query and filter sample data via REST.

 ## Prerequisites